 The assets and liabilities under capital leases are recorded at the lower of the present value of minimum lease payments or the fair value of the asset.
-The capitalized cost of the leased property at August 31, 2019 and 2018 was \$882,458.
+The capitalized cost of the leased property at August 31, 2020 and 2019 was \$400,310 and \$882,458, respectively.
 Assets are amortized over their estimated productive lives or the lease term, if shorter, for leases that transfer ownership or contain bargain purchase clauses.
 Amortization expense on capital leases is included with depreciation expense.
-Accumulated amortization was \$599,986 and \$389,141 as of August 31, 2019 and 2018, respectively.
+Accumulated amortization was \$231,649 and \$599,986 as of August 31, 2020 and 2019, respectively.